shrutisharma27/7targets-docs/_posts/2020-01-21-assistant-details.md

 - What will assistant do when it received an email response ?
 - Can I have multiple Assistants ?
 - Why and when should I use multiple assistants ?
-- Should I invite user to 7Targets or create an assistant for that user.
+- Should I invite user to TEC or create an assistant for that user.
 Cannot assign assistant from one user to other ?
 - What is send time optimization ?
 - Can I share my assistant with other users of my org ?
 - Can other users in my org use the same assistant ?